Americans Support Increases in Government Arts Funding

 In December 2015, Congress increased the appropriation to the National Endowment for the Arts (NEA) from $146 million to $148 million.
 That was certainly good news to arts advocates, but was that per capita increase of less than one cent (to $0.46 per capita in 2016) in line with the public’s will—too little, too much?
 That same month, Americans for the Arts put the question of the government’s role in arts funding to the American public with the following results:

-- State and local government arts funding has high approval ratings: Twice as many Americans approve of their state and local governments awarding grants to artists and arts organizations than disapprove: local government (57 percent vs. 25 percent); state government (55 percent vs. 27 percent).
+· State and local government arts funding has high approval ratings: Three times as many Americans approve of their state and local governments awarding grants to artists and arts organizations than disapprove: local government (58 percent vs. 14 percent); state government (57 percent vs. 16 percent).

-- Community-oriented arts funding has high public value: When presented with specific types of arts funding opportunities, public support skyrockets.
-Respondents are especially likely to favor government arts funding for art in parks and public spaces (71 percent) and to aid returning military personnel in their transition to civilian life (69 percent).
-Sixty-eight percent favor using the arts to beautify blighted areas, create programs for the elderly, and promote pro-social behavior with at-risk youth.
+· Community-oriented arts funding has high public value: When presented with specific types of arts funding opportunities, public support skyrockets.
+Respondents are especially likely to favor government arts funding for art in parks and public spaces (72 percent), to aid returning military personnel in their transition to civilian life, and to create programs for the elderly (70 percent).
+Sixty-nine percent favor using the arts to beautify blighted areas, and to promote pro-social behavior with at-risk youth.

-- Federal candidates can feel safe voting to increase support for the arts: This study sends a positive message from the public to their elected officials: “We will support you at the polls when you fund the arts.”
-All else being equal, American’s who are likely to vote in the 2016 presidential election are most likely to vote in favor (38 percent) than to vote against (19 percent) a candidate who wanted to increase federal spending on the arts to $1 per capita.
-Millennials are especially likely to vote in favor of this increase—(47 percent) vs. 13 percent who oppose it.
+· Federal candidates can feel safe voting to increase support for the arts: This study sends a positive message from the public to their elected officials: “We will support you at the polls when you fund the arts.”
+All else being equal, American’s who are likely to vote in the 2016 presidential election are most likely to vote in favor (37 percent) than to vote against (16 percent) a candidate who wanted to increase federal spending on the arts to $1 per capita.
+Millennials are especially likely to vote in favor of this increase—(48 percent) vs. 13 percent who oppose it.

 By a Margin of 2:1, Americans Approve of Government Arts Funding